 Christopher P. Mong is a life-long resident of Erie who has always been active in civic and political affairs within the community.
 He holds a B.A.
 Degree in Political Science from Penn State Behrend with post-graduate work in Communications at Edinboro University.
 He and his wife, Christine, have four children.
 Mr. Mong brings a host of political experience to the advisory board.
 Under long-time Erie Mayor Louis J. Tullio and his successor Mayor Joyce Savocchio, Mr. Mong served 12 years in various local government positions.
 He also served for 6 years as the Northwest Pennsylvania Regional Director for Community & Economic Development for Governor Edward G. Rendell.
 He is currently a close political advisor for current Erie Mayor Joseph E. Sinnott, as well as various local and state campaigns.

-Judge Guy Reschenthaler presides over District Court 5-2-16 in the South Hills of Pittsburgh.
+Former Judge Guy Reschenthaler presided over District Court 5-2-16 in the South Hills of Pittsburgh.
 Reschenthaler attended The Behrend College where he received the Most Outstanding First Year Student Award in 2002 and graduated with a Bachelor of Arts Degree in Political Science in 2004.
 In 2007, Reschenthaler graduated from Duquesne University School of Law and immediately entered service in the US Navy JAG Corps.
 As a naval officer, Reschenthaler deployed to Baghdad, Iraq where he prosecuted nearly 100 terrorists and insurgents, receiving 92 convictions.
 In 2010, Reschenthaler defended a Navy SEAL falsely accused of abusing an Iraqi terrorist.
 His efforts throughout the jury trial led to a full acquittal for his client and are memorialized in Honor & Betrayal, a book by best-selling author Patrick Robinson.
 In his last naval assignment, Reschenthaler served as Officer-in-Charge of the Texas-Oklahoma Area of Operations.
 After overseeing scores of military defense cases and litigating numerous trials to verdict, the South Texas Federal Bar Association awarded him the Michael Taylor Shelby Award for Ethics, Dedication and Professionalism in the practice of law.
 In the spring of 2012, Reschenthaler returned to his hometown to enter private practice.
 Reschenthaler exclusively practices real estate law, where he represents land developers and home investors.

 Melissa Shirey received her bachelor’s degree in Political Science from The Pennsylvania State University, Behrend College, her Master’s degree in Public Administration from Gannon University and her J.D. from The Ohio State University.
 Since completing law school, she has practiced law in Erie County and has focused her practice in the area of family law.
 Melissa has served as an adjunct lecturer in the Political Science program at Behrend since 2006.